Protect your Android against ransomware with Avast One

 The last thing you need when booting up your computer is some cybercriminal kidnapping your valued files and extorting you for a ransom payment — but that’s exactly what Cerber ransomware does.
-Learn how to detect a Cerber attack, what you can do if you’ve been infected, and how to prevent ransomware with a dependable antivirus tool.
+Learn how to detect a Cerber attack, what you can do if you’ve been infected, and how to prevent ransomware with a dependable anti-malware and security tool like Avast One.

 This article contains: